Michael-C-Buckley/nixos/modules/hosts/README.md

 ## p520

-This is a Lenovo P520 workstation I use as a virtualization heavy server.
+This is a Lenovo P520 workstation I use as a virtualization and build server.
+I use it with Cisco Modeling Labs, ContainerLab, and other tools.

 - CPU: Xeon W-2195
 - RAM: 256G